Does Demi Lovato Already Have A New Boyfriend?

-In only a matter of a few weeks, it seems Demi Lovato may be spending time with a potential new beau.
+In only a matter of a few weeks, it seems Demi Lovato may be spending time with a potential new boyfriend.
 The potential suitor is none other than MMA fighter, Donald “Cowboy” Cerrone.

-While the pair – seated cozily next to each other at Saturday night’s 2017 UFC 211 – displayed no physical signs that they were courting, we know that Demi Lovato is back on the market after her recent split from Guilherme ‘Bomba’ Vasconcelos.
+While the pair – seated cozily next to each other at Saturday night’s 2017 UFC 211 – displayed no physical signs that they were courting, we know that Demi Lovato is back on the market after her recent split from ex-boyfriend Guilherme ‘Bomba’ Vasconcelos.

 Fans were devastated when rumors of Demi Lovato’s break-up with Domba began to circulate widely after she had liked and commented on a few of her ex-boyfriend, Wilmer Valderrama’s, Instagram posts.
-Lovato even commented on one of the 37-year-old’s posts.

 “Lookin a little pasty there…”

 Lovato added a flirtatious emoji at the end of the message.
-Valderrama and Lovato haven’t had any contact since their break-up in mid-2016, so this recent activity has been the source of many a social buzz and juicy rumors.
+Ex-boyfriend Valderrama and Lovato haven’t had any contact since their break-up in mid-2016, so this recent activity has been the source of many a social buzz and juicy rumors.

 However, that might have all changed now.
 After Demi Lovato was spotted watching the UFC 211 with “Cowboy” Cerrone, fans are feeling confused all over again.